 Friendship Temple in Sanssouci Park

 The Friendship Temple is a small round temple in the western part of the park in Potsdam, near the New Palace.
-It was built by the Prussian King Friedrich II in memory of his favorite sister, Margravine Wilhelmine von Bayreuth, who died in 1758.
+It was built by the Prussian King Frederick II in memory of his favorite sister, Margravine Wilhelmine von Bayreuth, who died in 1758.
 Between 1768 and 1770, Carl von Gontard created the pavilion near the New Palace, south of the main avenue, as a counterpart to the Temple of Antiquity, which was located in an axis north of the avenue.

 Antiquity Temple in Sanssouci Park